MicrosoftDocs/visualstudio-docs/docs/vsto/persisting-dynamic-controls-in-office-documents.md

  In VSTO Add-ins, the controls are removed, but the ActiveX wrappers remain in the document.
 The next time the user opens the document, the ActiveX wrappers are visible.
 In Excel, the ActiveX wrappers display images of the controls as they appeared the last time the document was saved.
 In Word, the ActiveX wrappers are invisible unless the user clicks on them, in which case they display a dotted line that represents the border of the controls.
 There are several ways you can remove the ActiveX wrappers.
 For more information, see [Remove ActiveX Wrappers in an Add-in](#removingActiveX).

-### Re-create Windows Forms controls when documents are opened
+### Re-create Windows forms controls when documents are opened
  You can re-create deleted Windows Forms controls when the user reopens the document.
 To do this, your solution must perform the following tasks:

 1. Store information about the size, location, and state of the controls when the document is saved or closed.
 In a document-level customization, you can save the data to the data cache in the document.
 In a VSTO Add-in, you can save the data to a custom XML part in the document.